The Information Complexity of Learning Tasks, their Structure and their Distance: Information in the Model Parameters

 \subsection{Relation with Kolmogorov, Shannon, and Fisher Information}

-Since the choice of prior $P(w)$ in \Cref{def:complexity-dnn} is arbitrary, we investigate three special cases: The ``universal prior'' of all computable distributions; an ``adapted prior'' which relies on a probability distribution over datasets; an uninformative prior, agnostic of the dataset.
+Of all the possible choices of pre-distribution $P(w)$ in \Cref{def:complexity-dnn}, we investigate three special cases: The ``universal prior'' of all computable distributions; an ``adapted prior'' which relies on a probability distribution over datasets; an uninformative prior, agnostic of the dataset.

 We start with the first case, which provides a link between \Cref{def:complexity-dnn} and the framework of \Cref{sec:task-complexity}.
 For a given weight vector $w$, we define the universal prior $P(w) = \frac{1}{Z} e^{-K(w)}$, where $Z$ is a normalization constant.
 This can be interpreted as follows: for every $w$, choose a minimal program that outputs $w$, and assign it a probability which decreases exponentially in terms of the length of the program.